MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-08-what-is-a-good-power-platform-governance.md

 ---
 title: What is a good Power Platform Governance
-description: This blog asks the questions "What makes for good governance?" and how do we create one?
+description: "This blog asks the questions 'What makes for good governance?' and how do we create one?"
 date: '2022-05-09T15:00:09.925Z'
 images:
 - images/blog/title-calling-connector.png